DjangoCRM/django-crm/docs/django-crm_memo_features.md

 # Django-CRM Memo Features

 In [Django-CRM](https://github.com/DjangoCRM/django-crm), a memo is an office memo that can be directed to department heads (team leads) or company executives, allowing users to inform them or make decisions.
-A user can also create memos for themselves (todo list) as well.
+A user can also create memos for themselves (todo list).

 ## Roles and Access Control